Navi-gators undergraduate education program

 There are three steps you will need to complete in the application process.

 2. Apply to Become a Navigator – After completing a tour, you are eligible to fill out the Fixel Institute Navigators application form below.
+Next available admissions cycle would be for Spring 2027.

 3. Important Notice: If you are selected for the Navigator program, you will still be required to complete the University of Florida volunteer approval process.
 If selected, we will guide you through this process.